Table of contents

 5) Skill Gaps

-Implementing MLOps requires diverse skills, combining expertise in machine learning operations, data engineering, software development, and operations.
+Implementing MLOps requires diverse skills, including machine learning operations, data engineering, software development, and operations expertise.
 Organizations may need help finding professionals with the necessary skill set.
-Investing in training and upskilling existing team members and recruiting individuals with diverse skills can help bridge these skill gaps and strengthen the MLOps capabilities within the organization.
+Investing in training and upskilling existing team members and recruiting individuals with diverse skills can help bridge these skill gaps and strengthen the organization’s MLOps capabilities.

 Useful link: Achieving Continuous Application Security with DevSecOps